Do you have a favourite book about nature? If so, we’d like to hear from you.

-Everyone can take part in the national survey by going to www.ahrc.ac.uk/favouritenaturebooks and nominating their favourite UK work on nature along with up to 100 words about why they have chosen it.
+A national survey will form part of the work which you can take part by clicking here and nominating your favourite UK work on nature along with up to 100 words about why you have chosen it.

 During the research there will also be public exhibitions and workshops across the country.
 These will stimulate conversations around what nature writing is, why people read it, how it might change the way they think about nature, and what its role might be in these ecologically troubled times.

 Out of this work, the first definitive book on modern British nature writing will be published.
 This will compare nature writing across different historical periods while assessing its changing character over time.

 This project is being led by the University of Leeds, with the Universities of St Andrews and Sussex over the next two years.

 To find out more about Land Lines, visit the Land Lines website

 The Land Lines search for the UK's favourite nature book is in association with BBC Wildlife magazine.

 Journalists requiring more details or interviews should contact the University of Leeds press office on 0113 343 4031 or email email@example.com